 The information is kept for as long as is necessary to fulfil your request or deal with your job application.
 Where you have consented to additional information being provided by ACCOTAX – Accountants & Tax Consultants your details will be retained for a reasonable period of time.

 The data controller collecting the information described in this statement is ACCOTAX – Accountants & Tax Consultants.
 Generally accepted standards of technology and operational security have been implemented to protect personal information from loss, misuse, alteration or destruction.
-All ACCOTAX – Accountants & Tax Consultants personnel are required to keep personal information confidential and only authorised persons have access to such information.
+All ACCOTAX – Accountants & Tax Consultants personnel are required to keep personal information confidential and only authorized persons have access to such information.

 • The content of the pages of this website is for your general information and use only.
 It is subject to change without notice.